xtuml/bridgepoint/doc-internal/notes/136_del_mc3020_int.md

 5. Work Required
 ----------------
-5.1  Remove the plug-ins: ```com.mentor.nucleus.bp.mc.mc3020, com.mentor.nucleus.bp.mc.mc3020.test, com.mentor.nucleus.bp.mc.mc3020.pkg, com.mentor.nucleus.bp.mc.mc3020.pkg-feature```
+5.1  Removed the plug-ins: ```com.mentor.nucleus.bp.mc.mc3020, com.mentor.nucleus.bp.mc.mc3020.test, com.mentor.nucleus.bp.mc.mc3020.pkg, com.mentor.nucleus.bp.mc.mc3020.pkg-feature```
-5.2  Remove all references in other plug-ins & projects to the removed plug-ins
+5.2  Removed all references in other plug-ins & projects to the removed plug-ins
+5.3  Updated the test models in the ```xtuml/models``` and ```xtuml/modelsmg``` repositories to convert the launch files and project builders and natures from the old MC-3020 plug-in to mc.c.binary.

 6. Implementation Comments
 --------------------------
 6.1  While performing the clean-up, the author found that the ```bp.io.mdl.test```